tkchafin/resistnet/README.md

 - *RiverscapeGA.py* : This package implements a genetic algorithm to optimize multi-variable resistance models on networks in Circuitscape.
 This is somewhat similar to the way in which ResistanceGA accomplishes this for raster datasets, but with some critical algorithmic differences (see below)
 - *streamCleaner.py* : (Coming soon) Integrates the network extraction functions of autoStreamTree with various pre-processing steps such as joining non-contiguous segments, merging redundant paths (e.g., for a braided stream) -- Not yet added
 - *riverscapeSim.py* : (Coming soon) Performs forward-simulations on a given stream network, given environmental 'resistance' variables (and optional weights) -- Not yet added
+- *BGR_pipeline.py* : (Coming soon) Pipeline for applying BGR model given a set or covariates or resistance model
 - tools/
 	* *autoFetcher.py* : Python interface for NCBI entrez API; can be used to automatically download and parse queries
 	* *clusterPopsDB.py* : Distance-based clustering of points using the DBSCAN algorithm